tundish/blathnaid/blathnaid/book/chapters.rst

     I am not the world expert on Krol.
 What I have heard about him would fill a book, although only half of it is likely true.

-    I do know he's been an important figure in Antiquity.
+    I do know he’s been an important figure in Antiquity.
 He appears again as a man in our modern age, and does do many brave deeds here.

     But at the time of this story he is held back in the Netherworld.
-For reasons I don't understand, his spirit is bound to the City, and the best he can manage is to manifest in the cellar of that Tavern, when the moon is full enough to shine through the bars of the windows.
+For reasons I don’t understand, his spirit is bound to the City, and the best he can manage is to manifest in the cellar of that Tavern, when the moon is full enough to shine through the bars of the windows.